 In the past decade, a lot of research and satellite imagery of very strong and well formed systems reaching Category 5 and 4 did produce this activity.

 And, more and more people are reporting this activity as systems make landfall.

-In High Category Level Storms
+Thunder And Lightning In High Category Level Hurricanes